GMMDMDIDEMS/rddl-instance-generator/README.md

    ```

 ## Usage
-To generate RDDL instance files, use the rddl-instance-generator command.
-Below are the available options and their descriptions:
+To generate RDDL instance files, use the rddl-instance-generator command:
 ```
 rddl-instance-generator --domain-name Domain --num-instances 100 --size 10
 ```